rabbitmq/rabbitmq-website/site/priority.md

 A classic queue can become a priority queue by using client-provided [optional arguments](./queues.html#optional-arguments).

 Declaring a classic queue as a priority queue [using policies](#using-policies) is [not supported by design](#using-policies).
-For the reasons why, refer to [Why Policy Definition is not Supported](#using-policies).
+For the reasons why, refer to [Why Policy Definition is not Supported for Priority Queues](#using-policies).

 ## <a id="definition" class="anchor" href="#definition">Using Client-provided Optional Arguments</a>